 Cosponsored by the Program in Comparative Literature, the Psychoanalytic Studies Minor, and the Collaboration Liaison Committee of the Psychoanalytic Center of Philadelphia and Penn.

 Renata Salecl is a philosopher and sociologist, who is a senior researcher at the Institute of Criminology at the Faculty of Law in Ljubljana and holds a professorship at Birkbeck College, University of London, UK.
 Renata has written books on anxiety, postmodernism and love, which have been translated into 15 languages.
 Her book, The Tyranny of Choice explores how late-capitalism's insistence on individuating yourself through personal choices can prevent the possibility of social change.
-Her new book A Passion for Ignorance: What We Choose Not to Know and Why is published by Princeton University Press in 2020.
+In her new book published by Princeton University Press in 2020, A Passion for Ignorance: What We Choose Not to Know and Why, Salecl argues that ignorance, whether passive or active, conscious or unconscious, has always been a part of the human condition.

 David L. Eng is Richard L. Fisher Professor of English at the University of Pennsylvania, where he is also Professor in the Programs in Asian American Studies, Comparative Literature & Literary Theory, and Gender, Sexuality & Women’s Studies.
 Eng has held visiting professorships at the University of Bergen (Norway), King’s College London, Harvard University, and the University of Hong Kong.
 He is the recipient of research fellowships from the Institute for Advanced Study in Princeton, the Helsinki Collegium for Advanced Studies, and the Mellon Foundation, among others.
 In 2016, Eng was elected an honorary member of the Institute for Psychoanalytic Training and Research (IPTAR) in New York City.